 It’s not enough to deal with defects – they require expert intervention.
 An urgent and proactive approach is required if we are to address early warnings when they arise.

 Based on our extensive experience working with assets in the region, we have often witnessed cases where cheap and insufficient repairs are attempted, or incorrect diagnoses lead to ineffective repairs.
 These scenarios waste money, resources and lead to redundant work.

 Naturally, interventions vary depending on each case.
 Intervention does not always require immediate rectification; it may involve monitoring and recording.
-For example, a hairline crack may not be a cause for significant concern initially, but a proactive response could involve monitoring the crack using standard methods and record readings every three months.
+For example, a hairline crack may not be a cause for significant concern initially, but a proactive response could involve monitoring the crack and recording the readings periodically to identify whether the condition is progressively worsening.